Culture Trip stands with

 A short train ride west from Lisbon will take cyclists along the coast to Cascais, a beautiful and charmingly upscale resort town sandwiched between beaches and brightened with a nautical style.
-Here, cyclists have a 10-kilometer pathway that heads to Guincho Beach (on the outskirts of the Sintra Mountains) and back, primarily alongside the coast.
-During the summer, cycling is one of the most accessible ways to reach Guincho Beach since public transportation is limited as are parking lots, and the path provides a scenic activity for the fall, winter, and spring.
-What’s one of the best parts of this route?
-Cascais offers free bike rentals!
+Here, cyclists have a 10km (6mi) pathway that heads to Guincho Beach (on the outskirts of the Sintra Mountains) and back, primarily alongside the coast.
+During the summer, cycling is one of the most accessible ways to reach Guincho Beach since public transportation is limited as are parking lots, and the path provides a scenic activity for the fall, winter and spring.
+One of the best parts of this route is the free bike rentals in Cascais.